elementor/elementor-developers-docs/src/editor-controls/selectors.md

 ### Element Wrapper

-When an element wrapper variable used in the selector:
+When an element wrapper variable is used in a selector:

 ```php
 'selectors' => [